+Quarterly numbers based on monthly data averages Source: Statistics Iceland.
+IV-5 Changes in employment and hours worked for employed persons

+Employed persons are those who worked at least one hour during the reference week or were absent from work that they were hired to carry out.
 Quarterly numbers based on monthly data averages.
 Source: Statistics Iceland.

-IV-5 Employment and hours worked for employed persons
+IV-6 Changes in employment and hours worked for persons at work

-Employed persons are those who worked at least one hour during the reference week or were absent from work that they were hired to carry out.
-Quarterly numbers based on monthly data averages.
-Source: Statistics Iceland IV-6 Employment and hours worked for persons at work

-Persons at work are those who worked one hour or more during the reference week.
-Quarterly data $\,$ Source: Statistics Iceland
+Persons at work are those who worked one hour or more during the reference Source: Statistics Iceland